AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

-Before using this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).
+Before using this API, please read the documentation on [identifying unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).

 This API gets a custom Analytics visitor identifier, which has been set previously using [setVisitorIdentifier](#setvisitoridentifier).